 Late questionnaires are accepted.
 The goal is to provide the best non-partisan information possible to voting Texans regarding the 2nd amendment and hunting issues.
 When you see question marks next to a name in the guide, it’s because we couldn’t find the candidate and got no response from the campaign.

 We need your help!
 Give your candidates a call and urge them to contact me.

 Last But Not Least

 TSRA will get back to you with information on New Mexico as information is available.
 For now, plan your personal safety accordingly and contact the New Mexico DPS for clarification.

 Join, renew, or upgrade your TSRA membership at tsra.com or 512-615-4200.
 As with voting, your power in Austin comes from your fellow TSRA members.

 Remember early voting begins statewide on May 14th for the Primary election.
 Go to www.tsrapac.com before voting for the last look at the voter’s guide, updates happen daily.

 Keep the faith and be ready to vote on election day, May 29th or before.

 Texas State Rifle Association

-The Mission of the Texas State Rifle Association is to protect and defend the inalienable rights of the individual Texan to acquire, possess, transport, carry, transfer ownership and enjoy the right to lawful use of firearms for self preservation, for the defense of family and property and the common defense of the Republic and the individual liberties of the people.
+The Mission of the Texas State Rifle Association is to protect and defend the inalienable rights of the individual Texan to acquire, possess, transport, carry, transfer ownership and enjoy the right to the lawful use of firearms for self-preservation, for the defense of family and property and the common defense of the Republic and the individual liberties of the people.
 Visit: www.TSRA.com